3lvis/DATASource/README.md

-# DataSource
+# DATASource

 Using `NSFetchedResultsController` and `NSFetchedResultsControllerDelegate` is awesome, but sadly it involves a lot of boilerplate.
-Well, luckily with DataSource not anymore.
+Well, luckily with DATASource not anymore.

 ## UITableView